sabbelasichon/t3_messenger/README.md

 ```

 Nothing comes for free.
 There are some caveats to tackle if you are sending emails asynchronously.
-Also have a look for at the Symfony Documentation [Sending Messages Async](https://symfony.com/doc/current/mailer.html#sending-messages-async).
+Also have a look at the Symfony Documentation [Sending Messages Async](https://symfony.com/doc/current/mailer.html#sending-messages-async).

 **Note**:
 Be aware that you should inject the either the \TYPO3\CMS\Core\Mail\MailerInterface or the \Symfony\Component\Mailer\MailerInterface in your classes and explicitly pass your MailMessage to the send method.